kogasacord/kogasa-bot/README.md

 2. Download and extract [canvas](https://github.com/kogasacord/canvas-http-api).
 3. Run `npm install` and `ts-node --esm index.ts`.
 4. Run `npm install`, `npm run build`, and `npm run prestart` in that order.

 ## Contributing

 1. Make sure to use prettier after you make changes to the code.
 Run it by calling `npm run format`.
+Testing `inline code`.

 ## Misc